go-iiif/go-iiif/README.md

 }
 ```

 Finally, you will need to create custom versions of any `go-iiif` tools you want to you use your new service.
 For example, here's a modified version of the [cmd/iiif-server/main.go](cmd/iiif-server/main.go) server implementation.
-The only change is the addition of the `_ "github.com/example/go-iiif-example"` import statement.
-That will allow the core `go-iiif` software to find and use your custom service.

 ```
 package main